Category:

 Personal Life and Real Estate

-James has three children with his high school sweetheart, Savannah Brinson.
+James and his high school sweetheart, Savannah Brinson, have three children.
 The couple married in September 2013 in San Diego, California.

 When they lived in Miami, the James family lived in a mansion overlooking Biscayne Bay in Coconut Grove.
 He paid $9 million for the home in November 2010.
 In October 2014, LeBron listed this home for sale for $17 million.
 He ultimately accepted $13.4 million in August 2015.